 - All purchased equipment is not to be sold by the receiving agency without the written approval of the 100 Club of Arizona.

 - All requests must be received by 5 p.m. on the dates listed below.
 Faxed or emailed applications will not be accepted.
-Requests should be mailed or hand-delivered to the 100 Club of Arizona.
+Requests must be completed online via the link listed below.

 Upon approval, agencies will receive guidelines for purchasing approved safety equipment.